NSERC Summer Research Projects

 building tools and techniques for Web information retrieval, automated

-fact and relationship extraction, and querying and visualization.
+fact and relationship extraction, and querying data in the wild.
 This has been (and still

 is) an important topic because of the large volume of information stored in non-structured formats (such as free text, html, links, tables etc.) and the desire to ask questions about these facts and relationships and to analyze the content.